luca-rossi/grabzsl/README.md

 # Generalizability and Robustness Evaluation of Attribute-Based Zero-Shot Learning

-This repository contains the code to replicate the experiments in the paper *Generalizability and Robustness Evaluation of Attribute-Based Zero-Shot Learning* (forthcoming), as well as an improved implementation for the evaluated models (CLSWGAN and TFVAEGAN).
+This repository contains the code to replicate the experiments in the paper *Generalizability and Robustness Evaluation of Attribute-Based Zero-Shot Learning* (forthcoming), as well as an improved implementation for the evaluated models (CLSWGAN, TFVAEGAN, and FREE).

 ## Abstract